How Many Implants in the Edentulous Maxilla?

 • Are there options for phasing treatment — specifically adding implants in the future to modify the prosthesis to improve retention and stability?

-implants in edentulous maxilla
+DougBentig how many implants in the edentulous maxilla Fig.1

 Some would argue that additional implants only for the purposes of having a contingency plan would not fit a patient-centered treatment plan for a fixed hybrid prosthesis.

-The discussion really focuses on the three-dimensional position of the dental implants in the edentulous maxillary arch – specifically the depth and angulation of the dental implants.
-Removable prostheses connected directly to the dental implants require fairly parallel placement with minimal angulation while providing support in the anterior and posterior segments.
-Dental implants with significant angulation issues can provide optimal support for removable over-denture prostheses through the use of connecting bars with the appropriate amount of space available for dental materials.
-Many times, in order to place dental implants within the supporting bone (depth of placement) to provide room for restorative materials, shorter implants are required due to anatomic limitations.
+The discussion focuses on the three-dimensional position of the dental implants in the edentulous maxillary arch — specifically, the depth and angulation of the dental implants.
+Removable prostheses connected directly to the dental implants require relatively parallel placement with minimal angulation while providing support in the anterior and posterior segments.
+Dental implants with significant angulation issues can provide optimal support for removable over-denture prostheses by connecting bars with the appropriate amount of space for dental materials.
+Due to anatomic limitations, shorter implants are often required to place dental implants within the supporting bone (depth of placement) to provide room for restorative materials.
+(Read more about implant size selection.)

 Typically, patients thinking about dental implants with a removable prosthesis are looking for the opportunity to limit the amount of material covering the palate.
 A removable prosthesis with an open palate with direct attachments to the implants or with a connecting bar requires the support of four dental implants.